Smithy305/Joe-Smith-Computer-Vision.github.io/README.md

 Then:

-1. Fill in the generated post content.
+1. Fill in the post content.
 2. Add a post card to `blog/index.html`.
 3. Optionally add it to the featured blog cards in `index.html`.